guilhemmarchand/splunk-guide-for-kafka-monitoring/kubernetes-yaml-examples/kafka-connect-workers/sidecar-container/README.md

-# Telegraf sidecar container to monitor Kafka brokers in Kubernetes statefulSet
+# Telegraf sidecar container to monitor Kafka Connect in Kubernetes statefulSet

 **See:**